Common Name: Alternate-leaf dogwood, pagoda dogwood

 Width: 20 to 30 ft

 Alternate leaf dogwood is also known as pagoda dogwood for its tiered horizontal branching.
-Its green, red, or purple branches form a distinctive flat topped crown accompanied by a spreading horizontal branch architecture.
+Its green, red, or purple branches form a distinctive flat-topped crown accompanied by a spreading horizontal branch architecture.
 The older parts of the plant, such as the trunk, are mostly smooth and light brownish-green.
-Its flowers are fragrant and light yellow to cream colored.
-The flowers are a nectar source for the Spring Azure butterfly (Celastrina ladon ) which also utilize the plant's flower buds as a host site for its larva.
+Its flowers are fragrant and light yellow to cream-colored and bloom in late spring.
 After flowering, the dogwood will produce pea-sized fruits in clusters that are either green or bluish-black depending on the time of year.
 The buds of the plant, alternately arranged, are purple and slightly fuzzy/hairy.

 It is in deciduous and mixed forests where it inhabits understory and border areas.
-It is also said to inhabit floodplains, cedar swamps, and the banks and thickets above lakes and streams (Schultz).
-It happily grows in shaded and partially shaded areas in moist well drained acidic soil, though will tolerate a range of soil conditions.
+It is also said to inhabit floodplains, cedar swamps, and the banks and thickets above lakes and streams.
+It happily grows in shaded and partially shaded areas in moist, well-drained acidic soil, though it will tolerate a range of soil conditions.